MacaPecha/devsite-docs/guides/resources/faqs/integrations.en.md

 >
 > Note
 >
->The Mercado Pago commission will be deducted from the funds received by the seller.
-First, the Mercado Pago commission is discounted, and the Marketplace commission is deducted from the rest.
+>The Mercado Libre commission will be deducted from the funds received by the seller.
+First, the Mercado Libre commission is discounted, and the Marketplace commission is deducted from the rest.